lkodinsson/MARS/Basic/Maneuvers.md

 **Resist:** Fortitude

 Make an attack with a shield or similar item as if it was a weapon that deals r6 blunt damage and +6 crit damage.
-If successful, the target is knocked back 1m.
-If they can't be knocked back because there is not enough room, then gain advantage to your damage roll.
+If successful, move with the target or knock them back 1m.
+If they can't be moved or knocked back because there is not enough room, then gain advantage to your damage roll.

 ## Taunt